Silicon-Ally/rules_gqlgen/example/README.md

 ## Playground

-When you actually run the generated server, it runs on runs on port 8080, and you can access the playground at `http://localhost:8080/api/playground`.
+When you actually run the generated server, it runs on port 8080, and you can access the playground at `http://localhost:8080/api/playground`.

 ```graphql